Viktorious-x/ps5-bdjb-modified-ISOs/README.md

 # ps5-bdjb-modified-ISOs
-Modified ISOs for 6.xx and 7.xx, i modified the [driverick](https://github.com/DriveRick) ver of his ISO THIS ISO IS NOT OFFLINE BTW, YOU STILL NEED INTERNET FOR IT TO WORK!
+Modified ISOs for 6.xx and 7.xx, i modified the [driverick](https://github.com/DriveRick) ver of his ISO OFFLINE ISO - NO NEED FOR NETWROK CONNECTION ANYMORE BABYYYY

 i am on 7.61 so thats the firmware version i test on